How to Elope

 4. Emphasize that you care for them deeply and the lack of a wedding invite is not an indication of what they mean to you.
 If you’d like, you can even extend an offer to celebrate with them at another time (ie get dinner together, newly wed party at your house, later reception) or offer to include them in your elopement.
 There’s lots of way to include people without physically being there.
 You can video chat with them, have them write you letters/cards, or livestream your ceremony.
 Of course, make sure to only offer what you’re comfortable with.
 If you don’t want to read a letter from the person you’re talking to on your elopement day, don’t stress.
 Celebrate with them at another time.

 5. Give them space to process the information.
 Since this person is close, they were probably expecting an invitation.
+They’re allowed to feel emotions about your decision but don’t let their feelings guilt you into changing your mind.

 Example Script for Telling Friends/Family